MKLab-ITI/pygrank/docs/userguide/autotuning.md

 ```

-In the above snippet, we used the NDCG as the measure of choice for tuning.
+The above snippet used NDCG as the measure of choice for tuning.
 If no measure is provided, AUC is the default.
 If the application calls
 for it and you want to create a measure that is tied to a specific graph signal
 with the `as_supervised_method` like below, set *fraction_of_training=1* for the tuner.
 This